qnl/gridium/README.md

 # gridium
 Data and code for the grid-state qubit manuscript

-# Analysis Code and Processed Data for “Intrinsically Protected Grid States in a Superconducting Qubit”
+# Numerical Code and Processed Data for “Intrinsically Protected Grid States in a Superconducting Qubit”

 This repository contains the numerical simulation code and processed datasets used in the manuscript: